Having an issue with Smilebox? Providing a Screenshot when you submit a request can help us solve it much faster!

 Click and drag a box around the section of the screen you want to capture.

-The screenshot should be saved on your desktop as a .png file named 'screenshot' or 'Picture #' labelled with the date and time.
+The screenshot should be saved on your desktop as a .png file named 'screenshot' or 'Picture #' labeled with the date and time.
 Attach this saved photo to your reply.

 This method allows you to capture a portion of your screen.
 If you would like to capture an image of your entire screen, see Method 2.